-And it’s good to understand Google My Business and the value it offers.
+And it’s good to understand Google Business Profiles and the value they offer.

-First off: Yes, using Google My Business is free.
+First off: Yes, using Google Business Profile is free.

-And, no, a GMB listing doesn’t replace your business’s website.
+And, no, a GBP doesn’t replace your business’s website.

-Google My Business complements a brand’s already-existing website(s) by giving it a public identity and presence with a listing on Google.
+Google Business Profiles complement a brand’s already-existing website(s) by giving it a public identity and presence with a profile on Google.

-The information provided about a business through Google My Business can appear in Google Search and Google Maps.
+The information provided about a business through Google Business Profiles can appear in Google Search and Google Maps.

-Any third-party platform utilizing the Google Maps API will also show Google My Business listings regardless of what device type is being used to search.
+Any third-party platform utilizing the Google Maps API will also show Google Business Profiles regardless of what device type is being used to search.

-If you’ve previously used certain Google tools to complement your business (Google+, for example), or your business has been operating for a while, chances are your business is already listed on Google My Business.
+If you’ve previously used certain Google tools to complement your business (Google+, for example), or your business has been operating for a while, chances are your business is already listed on Google Business Profiles.

-Google Places for Business and the Google+ Pages Dashboard were the best ways to manage your business information previously.
+Google My Business, Google Places for Business, and the Google+ Pages Dashboard were the best ways to manage your business information previously.

-Both have automatically been upgraded to Google’s universal platform, Google My Business.
+These have automatically been upgraded to Google’s universal platform, Google Business Profiles.

-The first step to getting your Google My Business listing up and running is to actually conduct a Google search to ensure your business doesn’t already have one.
+The first step to getting your Google Business Profile up and running is to actually conduct a Google search to ensure your business doesn’t already have one.

-You can also use Google’s in-platform My Business search feature to locate your business on GMB.
+You can also use Google’s in-platform search feature to locate your business on GBP.

-If your business has been around for a while (several years or more), it’s likely it already has a GMB listing and you just need to claim it.
+If your business has been around for a while (several years or more), it’s likely it already has a GBP, and you just need to claim it.

-Once successfully claimed, you can manage the information as if you started the GMB listing yourself.
+Once successfully claimed, you can manage the information as if you started the GBP yourself.

-If there is already a listing for your business, it will notify you.
+If there is already a profile for your business, it will notify you.

-It may also notify you that someone else already claimed your business.
+It may also notify you that someone else has already claimed your business.

 If that happens, follow these steps.

-If your business listing is not already created, you can set it up pretty quickly.
+If your business profile is not already created, you can set it up pretty quickly.

 Verification takes a bit longer to complete, but it can usually get done within a week.